StormSurgeLive/asgs/README.md

 # renci-unc/asgs

-This is the RENCI fork of asgs for instrumenting the code with RabbitMQ messaging and porting to Penguin On Demand resources.
+This is the RENCI fork of ASGS for instrumenting the code with RabbitMQ messaging and notes on porting to a new cluster, in this case Penguin On Demand resources.

-See ASGS_setup.md for detailed "basic setup" notes, which are relevant for any new user.
+See ASGS_Setup.md for detailed "basic setup" notes, which are relevant for any new user.

+See ASGS_Messaging.md for enabling RMQ messsaging.